LEARNAcademy/syllabus/cat-tinder/frontend/jest-enzyme.md

 Additionally, much like React's "hot-reload" when we run our React server, once we run `yarn test` it will continue to run and watch our file structure for any changes and re-run the test automatically for us.

 ## Organizing Your Tests
-Jest provides multiple ways to indicate which files are test files.
-We'll simply use the `.test.js` file naming convention for each component test file.
-Jest will detect any file that ends with `.test.js` as a test file and run that file when `yarn test` is executed.
+To keep our testing files organized, it is convention to make a directory called `__tests__` (two underscores on either side) in the same directory as the component you are going to be testing.
+The test file naming convention for each component is named the same as the component being tested.

+As long as the directory is named `__tests__` Jest will find it and run any test files found within.

+In this case, we will create a test file called *CatIndex.js* in the directory in `src/pages/__tests__` .

 After we create our test file, we need to import in the following lines at the top of our file: